Kym’s | City Restaurant

 And after a few of those, following in anyone’s footsteps will be considerably harder.

-NOTE: Kym’s is open now.
+NOTE: Kym’s is open for lunch and dinner Monday-Saturday.
 You can book a table, and see the entire menu at the website right HERE.

 Kym’s | 19 Bloomberg Arcade, EC4N 8AR